evermeer/EVCloudKitDao/README.md

 pod "EVCloudKitDao"
 ```

-If you are using Swift 2.0 (tested with beta 2) then instead put the folowing lines in your Podfile:
+I have now moved on to Swift 2.
+If you want to use EVCloudKitDao, then get that version by using the podfile command:
 ```
 use_frameworks!
-pod 'EVCloudKitDao', :git => 'https://github.com/evermeer/EVCloudKitDao.git', :branch => 'Swift2'
+pod "EVCloudKitDao", '~> 2.6'
 ```